Greginkansas/-openhab-openhab1wiki/Expire-Binding.md

 ```
 Any part is optional, but any part present must be in the given order (hours, minutes, seconds).
 Whitespace is allowed between sections.

 This section can optionally be followed by a comma and the state or command to post when the timer expires.
-When this optional section is not present, it defaults to posting an Undefined (`UnDefType.UNDEF`) state to the item.
+When this optional section is not present, it defaults to posting an Undefined (`UnDefType.UNDEF`) update to the item.
 ```
 expire="1h,command=STOP"  (send STOP command after one hour) expire="5m,state=0"       (update state to 0 after five minutes)